Joycehaoyuan/Group47-CITS5505/README.md

 `$ venv\Scripts\activate`

-### 3. Install Requirements
+### 3. Install Requirements and database

 The `requirements.txt` file contains all the Python dependencies that the application requires to run.
+And the `init_db.py` file initializes the database by creating necessary table.
 These can be downloaded and installed with:

 `$ pip install -r requirements.txt`

 NOTE: Your system may have `pip3` aliased as something other than `pip`.

+`$ python init_db.py`

 ### 4. Start the server